aabozaid0094/imageprocessing/readme.md

 $ npm run build //to rebuild project, update js files
 $ npm run test //to test project
 $ npm run start //to start the node server
+$ npm run combostarter //to run prettier then lint then build then run the tests then start the node (built js) server
 ```
 then surf localhost:3000